-In the afternoon, hop on the free Wollongong shuttle bus from the city up to stop number 1 at the University of Wollongong.
+In the afternoon, hop on the free shuttle bus from the city up to stop number 1 at the University of Wollongong.
 From here you can spend a good hour or two wandering around the lush green Wollongong Botanic Garden.

 There are many different sections to the gardens; my favourite was the Succulent Collection above.
 Which looked really vibrant and unusual!

-Wollongong Botanic Garden is right at the foot of the Illawarra escarpment, so you really feel like you’re miles away from the city!
+The Botanic Garden is right at the foot of the Illawarra escarpment, so you really feel like you’re miles away from the city!

-How to Get to from Sydney to Wollongong
+How to Get from Sydney to Wollongong

-Hostel in Wollongong
+Backpacker Hostels in Wollongong

 It’s a relatively small hostel in a charming old mansion with a bohemian, Balinese style.
 It does need renovating in parts, but the bathrooms were all quite new and the garden is beautiful.

 It’s an easy walk to the city and the beach from here, so the location is excellent.
 Note that you’ll need to pay in cash on arrival.